-CMS uses all the data captured and logged through HCC codes to determine the CMS-HCC risk score for a patient.
+The Centers for Medicare and Medicaid Services (CMS) uses all the data captured and logged through Hierarchical Condition Category (HCC) codes to determine the CMS-HCC risk score for a patient.
 This numeric indicator is based on weighted factors and data points, including medical histories, diagnoses, demographics, and other information about the patient.

 This process necessitates highly accurate and precise healthcare records, along with reliable and consistent procedures to avoid gaps in HCC coding that can inadvertently lower a patient’s adjusted risk score–meaning reduced reimbursement rates and potentially impacting patient care.